yyyen93/react-login-page/README.md

             iv. field and meta variable contains information about the field.
             v. import 'StyledIcon' from Styles.js
             vi.
-Code Eye icon for the password field.
+Code Eye icon for the password field. iv. formik property which is 'submitter'
+            i. this returns a boolean true or false to indicate when our form is submitted. ii. using this we can know when to display our loader spinner. iii. isSubmitting as a parameter.
+            iv.  import react-loader-spinner CSS.
+                1. import {RotatingLines} from 'react-loader-spinner';
     b. import StyledTextInput,StyledLabel,StyledFormArea,StyledFormButton,Avatar,StyledTitle,colors,ButtonGroup from Styles.js
     c. import Logo from Assets
     d. import react icons that supply to the input field.
+        i.
+FiMaril and FiLock from react-icons/fi
+    e. import all from yup
+    f. import CopyrightText from Styles.js
+    g. import ButtonGroup to style submit button